Gallipoli campaign: Operations: June–July 1915

 In June, the seaplane carrier arrived and the Entente air effort increased from a squadron to No. 3 Wing RNAS.
 The 52nd (Lowland) Division also landed at Helles in preparation for the Battle of Gully Ravine, which began on 28 June and achieved a local success, which advanced the British line along the left (Aegean) flank of the battlefield.
 Sanders credited the defence to two Ottoman officers, Faik Pasa and Albay Refet.
-On 30 June, the French commander, Henri Gouraud who had earlier replaced Albert d'Amade, was wounded and replaced by his divisional commander, Maurice Bailloud.
+On 30 June, the French commander, Henri Gouraud, who had earlier replaced Albert d'Amade, was wounded and replaced by his divisional commander, Maurice Bailloud.
 Between 1 and 5 July, the Ottomans counter-attacked the new British line several times but failed to regain the lost ground.
 Ottoman casualties for the period were estimated at 14,000 men.
 On 12 July, two fresh brigades from the 52nd Division attacked at the centre of the line along Achi Baba Nullah (Bloody Valley), gained very little ground and lost 2,500 casualties out of 7,500 men; the Royal Naval Division had 600 casualties and French losses were 800 men.
 Ottoman losses were about 9,000 casualties and 600 prisoners.

 At sea, the submarine E14 made two voyages into the Marmara.
 The third tour began on 21 July, when E14 passed through the straits despite a new anti-submarine net placed near the Narrows.
 The next attempt was made by on 27 July, which was caught in the net, forced to the surface and bombarded by shore batteries; Mariotte was scuttled.
-On 8 August, E11 torpedoed the battleship Barbaros Hayreddin with the loss of 253 men and sank a gunboat, seven transports and 23 sailing vessels.
+On 8 August, E11 torpedoed the battleship with the loss of 253 men and sank a gunboat, seven transports and 23 sailing vessels.